 Nabe, Oden, Steamed buns, to significant seasonal winter fruits.
 Your stomach never gets bored when enjoying Japan’s delicious foods!

-You can find out more about Japanese food in winter from our article: The Best Japanese Food You Should Taste in Winter
+You can find out more about Japanese food in winter from our article: 14 Best Winter Japanese Food You Should Taste

 8. Shop till you drop

 From Christmas till New Year is one of the biggest discount seasons in Japan.
 From malls to malls, let’s shop till you drop!

 Watching the very typical music program “kohaku uta gassen” on TV, then go to temples and shrines pray for lucks and blessings, don’t forget to enjoy the significant New Year dish Osechi!

 Find out more about Japanese Oshougatsu from our article: 6 Must Things to Do in Japanese New Year, Oshougatsu